 No surprise that top of our list is Changing the Guard at Buckingham Palace!
 Popular with residents and visitors alike the free to watch ceremony epitomises the pomp and ceremony for which Britain is famous.

-Two less well known ceremonies also take place daily at Horse Guards where The Queen's Life Guard change daily and have a second parade at 4 o' clock when they dismount.
+Two less well known ceremonies also take place daily at Horse Guards where The King's Life Guard change daily and have a second parade at 4 o' clock when they dismount.

 Free to all visitors there is something for everyone in London's famous museums.